-When members of out-of-state Blue plans arrive at your office or facility, be sure to ask them for their current Blue plan membership identification card.

-The main identifier for out-of-area members is the three-character prefix.
+When members of other state Blue plans arrive at your office or facility, be sure to ask them for their current Blue plan membership identification card.
+The main identifier for other state Blue plan members is the three-character prefix.
 The ID cards may also have:

-- PPO in a suitcase logo, for eligible PPO members - Blank suitcase log, for eligible Traditional, HMO, POS or indemnity members - PPOB in a suitcase logo, for PPO members with access to the BlueCard PPO Basic network - A BLUEHPN in a suitcase logo with the Blue High Performance NetworkSM (BLUEHPN) name in the upper right or lower left corner, for BLUEHPN EPO members
+- PPO in a suitcase logo, for eligible PPO members - Blank suitcase log, for eligible Traditional, HMO, POS or indemnity members - PPOB in a suitcase logo, for PPO members with access to the BlueCard PPO Basic network - A BlueHPN in a suitcase logo with the Blue High Performance NetworkSM (BlueHPNSM) name in the upper right or lower left corner, for BlueHPN EPO members